ZebraDevs/Zebra-Iota-Edge-SDK/docs/tutorials/101/zebra-iota-edge-sdk-101-tutorial.md

 ### Getting started

-Under the[ identity-enabler](https://github.com/ZebraDevs/Zebra-Iota-Edge-SDK) folder, there is one subfolder for each of the reference applications.
+The repository is set up as a monorepo using npm workspaces.
+Under the [identity-enabler](https://github.com/ZebraDevs/Zebra-Iota-Edge-SDK) folder, there is one subfolder for each of the reference applications.
 For each application the `src` directory contains the application source code and static web assets.
 Additionally, each application has a `config.ts` file with settings and contains an Android application in the `android` directory.
+The `packages` directory contains libraries shared by the applications, currently only the `common` package.

 ```
 .